looker-open-source/LookerEmbedReference/Frontend/README.md

 ## Looker Setup

-You need administartive access to a Looker instance to embed Looker.
+You need administrative access to a Looker instance to embed Looker.

 This frontend example uses a pre-defined set of Looker dashboards and explores, made available through a public Looker block that can be added to your Looker instance.